AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

 ### Setups for 3+ Avatars

-Setups in one prim for 3+ avatars is the same as for <a href="/avsitterplus_home.html#couples-prim-setup">couples setup</a> but needs to include more pairs of [AV]sit (A+B) scripts.
+Setups in one prim for 3+ avatars is the same as for <a href="/avsitterplus_home.html#couples-prim-setup">couples setup</a> but needs to include more pairs of AVP_sit (A+B) scripts.
 The [NEW] menu will allow you to add a SYNC pose for multiple SITTERs but you should also learn to add/edit poses <a href="/avsitterplus_avpos.html">manually in the notecard</a>.

 {% include note.html content="If your furniture does not include SYNC poses you could instead set each avatar's poses in separate prims. e.g. a table with 4 chairs around would usually be best with a singles setup in each chair, rather than 4 SITTERs in one." %}